Caleb9/syno-photo-frame/README.md

 from my Synology NAS over LAN.

 Why not use Synology Photos in a web browser directly?
 There are two reasons.
-First, the current version of Synology Photos (1.6.x at the time of writing) does not allow slideshow speed adjustments and changes photos every 3 or 4 seconds - way too fast for a photo frame.
+First, the current version of Synology Photos web app (1.7.x at the time of writing) does not allow slideshow speed adjustments and changes photos every 3 or 4 seconds - way too fast for a photo frame.
 Second, running a full web browser is more resource-demanding than a simple static image app, which matters when using a Raspberry